Theological College (Catholic University of America): Academic programs

 The Order of Saint-Sulpice focuses on training priests through its seminaries.
 To that end, the Theological College provides priestly formation through three separate academic programs: a two-year certified pre-theology program; a theology program; and the Basselin scholars program for undergraduate-level seminarians.
-The latter, an eponymous endowed scholarship of Theodore B. Basselin, is administered by the Catholic University school of philosophy and students complete both a BA and an MA in Philosophy through this program.
+The latter, an eponymous endowed scholarship of Theodore B. Basselin for “the very best and brightest seminarians”, is administered by the Catholic University school of philosophy and students complete both a Ph.B and a Ph.L in Philosophy through this program.

 The theology program at Theological College offers three degree tracks for prospective seminarians: an S.T.B./M.Div. program, an S.T.B./S.T.L. program adding an extra year of studies after priestly ordination, and an S.T.B./J.C.L. program adding two extra years of study after priestly ordination.

-The seminary houses and forms seminarians from the following dioceses: Charleston, Cleveland, Corpus Christi, Dallas, Fort Worth, Harrisburg, Lafayette, Louisville, Memphis, New York, Pittsburgh, Portland, Richmond, Rockville Centre, Salt Lake City, Santa Fe, St. Augustine, Syracuse, Washington, and Worcester.
+The seminary houses and forms seminarians from the following dioceses: Charleston, Corpus Christi, Dallas, Los Angeles, Fort Worth, Little Rock, Lafayette, Louisville, Memphis, New York, Pittsburgh, Portland, Raleigh, Richmond, Rockville Centre, Salt Lake City, Santa Fe, St. Augustine, Syracuse, Washington, and Worcester.

 Rectors

 Faculty

-The seventeenth and current rector of Theological College is the Reverend Dominic G. Ciriaco, PSS, M.A., M. Div., D. Min. (cand.), who assumed this position in October, 2020.
-He succeeded the Very Reverend Gerald D McBrearity, PSS, S.T.B., D.Min., M.A., who served as rector from 2016 to 2020.
-The current vice-rector is Reverend Chris Arockiaraj, PSS, M.S., S.T.B., Ph.L., Ph.D., D. Min., The faculty includes five other priests, four of whom are Sulpicians, who are appointed by the Sulpician Provincial Council, one permanent deacon, and one Capuchin Friar.
+The eighteenth and current rector of Theological College is the Reverend Gladstone Stevens, PSS, Ph.D., who assumed this position in August 2023.
+He succeeded Reverend Dominic Ciriaco, PSS, who served as rector from 2020 to 2023.
+The current vice-rector is Reverend Chris Arockiaraj, PSS, M.S., S.T.B., Ph.L., Ph.D., D. Min., The faculty includes seven priests, six of whom are Sulpicians who are appointed by the Sulpician Provincial Council.
 The position of rector must be approved by both the president of the Catholic University and the archbishop of Washington.